BitMEX/api-connectors/auto-generated/ruby/docs/PositionApi.md

 api_instance = SwaggerClient::PositionApi.new

-symbol = "symbol_example" # String | Symbol of position to isolate.
+symbol = 'symbol_example' # String | Symbol of position to isolate.

-amount = 3.4 # Float | Amount to transfer, in Satoshis.
+amount = 8.14 # Float | Amount to transfer, in Satoshis.
 May be negative.

 begin